 In May, students will receive a link to the electronic version of the Harvard Summer School Student Handbook.
 Please read this document carefully.
 While the resources and activities will vary at each locale, the rules and policies described in the sections “Academic Policies” and “Student Conduct” apply to all participants in a Summer School program.

 Students requiring accommodations must register with the Summer School disabilities coordinator.
 Harvard College students please note that accommodations do not automatically transfer from Harvard College.
 See Students with Disabilities for more information.

 Deposit and payment

-For those admitted to a study abroad program, a nonrefundable deposit must be received by March 25 to secure a place in the program.
+For those admitted to a study abroad program, a nonrefundable deposit must be received to secure a place in the program.
 Harvard College students receiving funding from OCS can count that award towards the deposit due.
 Awards will be transferred to the Summer School Student Financial Services Office and be reflected in your student account.

 Please see Funding and Payment for details.